 Many businesses turn to independent contractors to bolster their team’s capacity because they can help the company save money and have the skills to hit the ground running.

-However, overreliance on independent contractors, especially ones based in other countries, can put you at risk of breaking local labor laws — with potentially disastrous financial consequences and reputational damage for your business.
+However, over-reliance on independent contractors, especially ones based in other countries, can put you at risk of breaking local labor laws — with potentially disastrous financial consequences and reputation damage for your business.

 If your company regularly works with independent contractors, you need to be aware of the risks — and why hiring full-time employees may be a better option.